The Future of HHS: Navigating from Data to Action

 Process simplification: Patients are more easily managed with in-depth health intelligence.

-Enhanced decision-making provider and care manager can predict high-risk cases and hidden factor and, than act.
+Enhanced decision-making provider and care manager can predict high-risk cases and hidden factor and, then act.

 Expand the experience

-Intelligent routing patients at rick are better prioritized and routed to correct care support.
+Intelligent routing patients at risk are better prioritized and routed to correct care support.

 Control center Cross agency collaborations are more streamlined for prompt action.

 Intelligent dashboard Providers and care manager receive real-time updates featuring next best action

 End-to-End outcomes Care management productivity and health outcomeshave greatly improved.